braintree/braintree_express_example/README.md

 1. Install packages
   `npm install`

-2. Add your Braintree API credentials to `.env` Credentials can be found by navigating to Account > My user > View API Keys in the Braintree control panel.
+2. Copy the `example.env` file to `.env` and fill in your Braintree API credentials.
+Credentials can be found by navigating to Account > My user > View API Keys in the Braintree control panel.
+Full instructions can be [found on our support site](https://articles.braintreepayments.com/control-panel/important-gateway-credentials#api-credentials).

 3. Start server
   `npm start`